 Prevention, Retention, Contingency Plan biennial renewals are authorized by the Richland County Board of Commissioners and are subject to a 30-day public comment period or review by a county Family Planning Committee.
-PRC plan amendments, which do not constitute a substantive change in the county PRC plan, are authorized by the Richland County Job & Family Services Director.
+PRC plan amendments which do not constitute a substantive change in the county PRC plan are authorized by the Director of Richland County Job & Family Services.

-This is to certify that Richland County Job and Family Services has complied with Ohio Revised Code Chapter 5108: Prevention, Retention and Contingency in updating this policy.
-The Care Management Committee, a subcommittee of the Richland County Youth and Family Council, has reviewed the county biennium plan.
-The effective date of the Richland County Job & Family Services Prevention, Retention and Contingency Plan is October 1, 2021.
-The plan will remain in effect through September 2023.
+This is to certify that Richland County Job and Family Services has complied with Ohio Revised Code Chapter 5108: Prevention, Retention and Contingency in updating this plan.
+The Richland County Family Services Planning Committee has reviewed the county biennium plan.
+The effective date of the Richland County Job & Family Services Prevention, Retention and Contingency Plan is October 1, 2023.
+The plan will remain in effect through September 30, 2025.